ElysiumDisc/stargwent/README.md

 - 90% complete, active development

 ### Legal
-**This is a fan project for educational purposes.**
+**This is a non-commercial fan project created purely for educational purposes and out of love for two incredible franchises.**

-- Gwent is a trademark of CD Projekt Red
+- **Gwent** is a trademark of CD Projekt Red - creators of The Witcher series and one of the best card games ever made
-- Stargate SG-1 is owned by MGM
+- **Stargate SG-1** is owned by MGM - the legendary sci-fi franchise that inspired this tribute
-- Not affiliated with or endorsed by either company
+- This project is **NOT affiliated with or endorsed by** CD Projekt Red, MGM, or any related companies
-- No commercial use
+- **No commercial use** - this is free, open-source, and will always remain so
+- All trademarks, characters, and intellectual property belong to their respective owners
+- This is fan service from fans who love both universes and wanted to combine them

+*"You know, you blow up one sun and suddenly everyone expects you to walk on water."* - Col. Jack O'Neill

 ### Special Thanks
 - CD Projekt Red for Gwent game design
 - MGM for Stargate SG-1 universe
+- [101 Soundboards - Stargate SG-1 Soundboard](https://www.101soundboards.com/boards/33269-stargate-sg1-soundboard) for character voice clips
 - Pygame CE community for documentation
 - Contributors and playtesters